Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress30/05/2023

 A simple search for “Lake Mataranka” will bring up images and videos of the natural hot springs nestled in the lush oasis of the Northern Territory.
 The water is crystal clear and the temperature is 34 degrees Celsius year-round.
 The lake is surrounded by paper maples, fan palms and pandanus trees.
-Many visitors describe the place as a paradise.
+Many visitors have described the place as a paradise.

 It's winter in Australia so the warm temperature of the lake water makes this place even more attractive to visitors.